lweitkamp/Reproducibility_GAE/blogpost.md

 Now it is important to keep in mind that the way these methods are tested is quite limited.
 In this experiment the returns showed are averaged over a total of 5 seeds, which could give misleading results.

-also, specific for this environment, good to try these methods on other environments.
+Also, specific for this environment, good to try these methods on other environments.

 ## Citations